craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northeastern Central/Regions of NEC/Arthur's Prairie.md

 #### K16.
 #### K22.
 Old Stickfinger's Cabin
 	- A necro-druid lives in a small cabin.
 Bodies of dead animals surround this place, flies and maggots surround the rotting meat.
-	- After a near-death experience, Old Stickfingers does not accept guests.
+	- After a near-death experience, Old Stickfingers does not accept guests, and has reinforced her cabin with wooden-spike barricades.
+	-
 #### K23.
 #### K26.
 Chapter-House Constantia of [[Arthur's Knights]] (visible)
 	- A two-story stone building bearing the sword, shield, and crown symbology of [[Arthur's Knights]] stands alone in the Praire.
 The building's construction is imposing, but soft; not as delicacy, but invitation.